islet-project/islet/doc/getting-started/verification.md

 # Choose one among the list in `Available RMI targets` for the value of `RMI_TARGET`
 $ RMI_TARGET=rmi_granule_undelegate make verify
 ```

+For more about Islet's model-checking, please refer to [here](../islet-model-checking.md).